Dr Jonathan Vickery

 About

-I have been at Warwick for over 20 years, arriving in 2001 from a Henry Moore post-doctoral fellowship at the University of Essex.
-My first task was to set up a contemporary art dimension to the History of Art department, then invited to create a succession of international masters degrees in the (then) Centre for Cultural Policy Studies.
-I have remained invested in developing innovative pedagogies and modules in cultural policy studies and media industries, and am currently reconstructing our original flagship course, the MA in International Cultural Policy and Management – pioneered by the Centre’s first director, Oliver Bennet, in the early 1990s.
-Oliver is still editor of the field’s number one journal, the IJCP, for which I often act as reviewer, and along with my colleagues we make a regular contribution to the field’s biennial congress – the ICCPR -- sponsored by the journal.
-I also continue to review for many journals and funding bodies as well as being on the organising committee of many conferences (most notably the Aesthesis Project, with its international conferences in Paris, Krakow, Copenhagen, Bled, among others).
-I was managing editor of the journal Aesthesis (2006-9), and since 2016 have been managing (and co-Ed in Chief) The Journal of Law, Social Justice and Global Development.
-I have reviewed for journals and funding bodies, including the British Council, AHRC (Peer Review College member, 2009-16; ESCR College member, 2016-), and various EU and European universities.
-I have been External Examiner for a number of universities (currently Leeds).
-I am on the Steering Committee of the Warwick Interdisciplinary Centre for International Development (WICID).
-I was Director of the CCMPS (2020-2023), and have served on many committees and boards (co-director of the Shanghai City Lab project (2013-15); Chair of the Art of Management and Organization Ltd (2014-2017); the Spon Spun Festival (2017-2020)); I have been a visiting scholar at Poznan, Belgrade and Hildesheim.
+I have been at Warwick since arriving in 2001 from a Henry Moore post-doctoral fellowship at the University of Essex.
+My first task was to set up a contemporary art dimension to the History of Art department, after which I was invited to create a succession of international masters degrees in the (then) Centre for Cultural Policy Studies.
+I have remained invested in postgraduate pedagogy, currently reconstructing our original flagship course, the MA in International Cultural Policy and Management – pioneered by the Centre’s first director, Oliver Bennet in the early 1990s.
+Oliver is still editor of the field’s number one journal, the IJCP, on which I often act as reviewer, and along with colleagues, we make a regular contribution to the field’s biennial congress – the ICCPR, sponsored by the journal.
+I have acted as expert reviewer for most of the major funders, and am still a member of the ESRC Peer Review college and annually contribute to the Irish Research Council’s PGR awards process.
+My history of academic management is mostly entrepreneurial rather than bureaucratic (notably, the Aesthesis Project from 2006-2012, with its international journal and conferences in Paris, Krakow, Copenhagen, Bled, among others).
+I was co-director of the Shanghai City Lab project (2013-15); Chair of the Art of Management and Organization Ltd (2014-2017), on the management committee of Coventry’s Spon Spun Festival (2017-2020) among other cultural events.
+I have been a visiting scholar at Poznan, Belgrade and Hildesheim.
+Internally, I have sat on a range of committees and was Director of the CCMPS (2020-2023).

 For my CV and more detail, see my LinkedIn page: https://www.linkedin.com/in/jonathan-vickery-ba-ma-phd-5244bb11/